-A good rule of thumb is to avoid choosing any Elance applicants with a feedback score below 4.8.
-Elance providers with a rating lower than 4.8 are likely to have been unsatisfactory in certain areas and could cause problems for you later down the track - even if they meet the skill requirements.
+A good rule of thumb is to avoid choosing any Upwork applicants with a feedback score below 4.8.
+Upwork providers with a rating lower than 4.8 are likely to have been unsatisfactory in certain areas and could cause problems for you later down the track - even if they meet the skill requirements.

 Test your applicants